Contents

 Rate of respiration

-The rate of respiration of mango fruits varies with variety stage of maturity and ripening.
-Respiration attains at its maximum at the ripe stage compared to the unripe and senescent stage.
+The rate of respiration of mango fruits varies with various stages of maturity and ripening.
+Respiration attains its maximum at the ripe stage compared to the unripe and senescent stage.

 Ethylene production